Groiznyi-Studio/PyJokeVirusPlatform/README.md

 # PyJokeVirusPlatform
-PyJokeVirusPlatform - Python library that helps you create joke viruses and more
+PyJokeVirusPlatform - Python library that helps you create joke viruses and more(Python >= 3.3 )

 # Only this page is official!!!